SMFB7/cydiastuff/README.md

 # packages
 Debs of my packages that you can install using iFile/Filza/Sileo.
-Because I can't host a proper repo.
+I can't host a proper Cydia repo.